 Table of Contents

-- 1 What is the Securities and Exchange Commission (SEC)?
+- 2 What Is the Securities and Exchange Commission (SEC)?

 There were many difficult questions facing the United States: How can security markets be regulated effectively?
 How will investors be protected?
 How can rules guide broker activities?
 These questions led to the creation of the Securities and Exchange Commission.